IBM/aspera-cli/README.erb.md

 * ATS
 * and more...

-The CLI tool that provides the following features:
+`aslmcli` provides the following features:

 * Supports most Aspera server products (on-premise and SaaS)
 * Command options can be provided on command line, in configuration file, in env var, in files (products URL, credentials or any option)
 * Commands, Option values and Parameters can be provided in short format (must be unique)
-* FASP transfer agent can be: FaspManager (local ascp), or Connect Client, or a transfer node
+* FASP [transfer agent](#agents) can be: FaspManager (local ascp), or Connect Client, or a transfer node
 * Transfer parameters can be altered by modification of transferspec, this includes requiring multi-session transfer on nodes
-* Allows transfers from products to products, essentially at node level
+* Allows transfers from products to products, essentially at node level (using the node transfer agent)
 * Supports FaspStream creation (using Node API)
+* Supports Watchfolder creation (using Node API)
 * Additional command plugins can be written by the user
-* Supports download of faspex "external" links
+* Supports download of faspex and Files "external" links
 * Supports "legacy" ssh based FASP transfers and remote commands (ascmd)
-* REST and OAuth classes for use with Aspera products APIs

 Basic usage is displayed by executing: